After the paperwork is completed and you are ready, I will give your cat a sedative shot beneath the skin to

 you've elected to have me take care of the body (See aftercare options), just let me know if you would like to spend some time alone with

 your pet.
-Whenever you are ready, I will place your pet's body into a covered plastic container with a comfy towel and bring him/her out to
+Whenever you are ready, I will place your pet's body into a covered plastic container with a comfy blanket and bring him/her out

 requests, please let me know and we will try to accommodate your wishes.

 If you have requested that your cat be cremated with the ashes returned to you, these will be ready in approximately 1-2 weeks.
 You may

 pick up the ashes at Pets at Peace in San Ramon.
 If you would prefer, they may be sent via UPS directly to your home or office, or we

 can deliver the ashes personally to your home or to your regular veterinarian's office for pickup at your convenience.
 These options may

 take slightly longer, and incur additional fees.